 We had hoped to go straight on a safari after our first hotel, but with no replies, we had to go elsewhere.

-With promises of replies forthcoming from several safari companies (that they would have the information finalised by the end of the week), we moved into the city centre of Dar Es Salaam.
+With promises of replies forthcoming from several safari companies (that they would have the information finalized by the end of the week), we moved into the city center of Dar Es Salaam.

 Hotels Booked Out For Long Weekend – Problem – Nowhere To Go

 It seemed all of the upmarket hotels were booked out because it was a long weekend (including the one we had been in when we arrived), so we found what looked to be an OK one online right by the local market in central Dar Es Salaam.

 Problem – Hotel Doesn’t Reply – We Arrive With No Booking

 But when I tried to make the booking, I called the hotel and sent emails but no reply, so we had to get a taxi into town and ‘wing it’ that we had accommodation.
 This was stressful.
 We wrote down a couple of options as we had no idea what we would encounter.

 As it turns out, the first photo on the internet when I Google the name is not even the same property!
 Also, we find out on arrival that their power and internet was down, so that is why we could not book.

 Turns out that they were having internet and power issues.

 This place is Florida Executive Inn and I must say it is nice and clean, and to me, that was Number One priority.
 The manager was incredibly nice and named Mr. Innocent – he really makes this place, and the staff was also friendly.
 We had a laugh with the staff when we gave them Vegemite to try too!